louisna/louisna.github.io/_talks/2025-ietf-123-oack.md

 location: "Madrid, Spain"
 ---

 I presented my paper "MAY is not enough!
-QUIC servers should skip packet numbers" at the QUIC Working Groupe during the IETF 123 and during the Applied Networking Research Workshop 2025!
+QUIC servers should skip packet numbers" at the QUIC Working Group during the IETF 123 and during the Applied Networking Research Workshop 2025!